andgregor/dayZ-Lighting/README.md

 This version uses the "animationPhase" of each house as the basis for lighting for all players (incl.
 JIP).
 There is a set amount of houses that can be lit within a radius, currently 480m from the player, that is decided by the percentage entered in the init (default = 12).

 No matter how many players join there will never be more than 12% (unless changed) of houses lit within 480m of each player.
 Other players can only light more houses if the threshold is not reached..

+OPTIMISATION:
+Additionally, there is a boundary around the edge of the lighting radius where lightpoints are deleted as the player moves out of the area.
+Existing lights' brightness is updated as the player moves around, more distant lights are brighter.
+No updates are made until the player moves 6m from their current position..